Court Counseling Institute

 Starting forgiveness therapy is simple, contact Court Counseling Institute to schedule your intake.
 A licensed therapist will assess your goals and customize your plan.
 We welcome clients seeking personal growth, emotional clarity, or legal resolution.
 Each session is private and focused on forgiveness in therapy.
 Whether voluntary or mandated, you’ll receive structured support and a safe place to heal.
 Take your first step toward the power of forgiveness today.

-Yes, Court Counseling Institute offers forgiveness therapy fully online with evening and weekend availability.
-Sessions are held from 9:00 a.m. to 9:00 p.m., seven days a week.
+Yes, Court Counseling Institute offers forgiveness therapy fully online with flexible evening availability.
 If you have a unique schedule, we do our best to accommodate.
 All sessions are secure, confidential, and led by licensed therapists.
 This flexible model allows clients to attend therapy without disrupting their workday.
 Whether you’re healing personally or legally, our program supports your forgiveness and healing process.

 Missing a session can delay your progress or court compliance.
 All ten sessions are required for completion.
 If you miss, arrive late, or leave early, the session is forfeited and must be rescheduled at full cost.
 This ensures accountability and meets court and therapy standards.
 Every 50-minute session focuses on therapeutic forgiveness, emotional triggers, and trust rebuilding.
 Staying consistent allows you to complete forgiveness therapy without setbacks.